Ulmus americana

 Ulmus americana, generally known as the American elm or, less commonly, as the white elm or water elm, (Note: The name "water elm" is also used for Planera aquatica, another species in the Ulmaceae.) is a species of elm native to eastern North America.
 The trees can live for several hundred years.
 It is a very hardy species that can withstand low winter temperatures.
 The American elm was once exceptionally common as a street tree, its tolerance of urban conditions making it a popular choice to line American streets in the 19th and early 20th centuries.
 The coming of beetles bearing Dutch elm disease devastated the American elm population, starting in the 1920s.
 The species still holds out in some locations, but is also no longer nearly as common as during its height.

-The wood was seldom utilized until the advent of mechanical sawing.
+The wood was seldom utilized until the advent of mechanical sawing, for its interlocking grain is difficult to split and tends to bind on saws.
 It is the state tree of Massachusetts and North Dakota.

 Description

 The American elm is a deciduous tree which, under ideal conditions, can grow to heights of 21 to 35 m.
 The trunk may have a diameter at breast height (dbh) of more than 4 ft, supporting a high, spreading umbrella-like canopy.
 The leaves are alternate, 7–20 cm long, with double-serrate margins and an oblique base.
 The leaves turn yellow in the fall.
 The perfect flowers are small, purple-brown and, being wind-pollinated, apetalous.
 The flowers are also protogynous, the female parts maturing before the male, thus reducing, but not eliminating, self-fertilization, and emerge in early spring before the leaves.
 The fruit is a flat samara 2 cm long by 1.5 cm broad, with a circular papery wing surrounding the single 4.5 mm seed.
-As in the closely related Ulmus laevis (European white elm), the flowers and seeds are borne on long stems.
+As in the closely related Ulmus laevis (European white elm), the flowers and seeds are borne on 1-3 cm long stems.
 American elm is wholly insensitive to daylight length (photoperiod), and will continue to grow well into autumn until injured by frost.
 Ploidy is 2n = 56, or more rarely, 2n = 28.

 For over 80 years, U. americana had been identified as a tetraploid, i.e. having double the usual number of chromosomes, making it unique within the genus.
 However, a study published in 2011 by the Agricultural Research Service of the United States Department of Agriculture revealed that about 20% of wild American elms are diploid and may even constitute another species.
 Moreover, several triploid trees known only in cultivation, such as 'Jefferson', are possessed of a high degree of resistance to DED, which ravaged American elms in the 20th century.
 This suggests that the diploid parent trees, which have markedly smaller cells than the tetraploid, may too be highly resistant to the disease.